What is Earnings per Share (EPS)?

 Consider the following example:

-Assume that on January 1, 2017, XYZ Company had the following:
+Assume that on January 1, 2017, XYZ Company reported the following:

 Preferred shares: 1,000,000 authorized, 400,000 issued and outstanding, $4 per share per year dividend, cumulative, convertible at the rate of 1 preferred to 5 common shares.